Skip to main content

 Less Info

-Loft Teaching Artist Patricia Hoolihan is available to guide MCC members in exploring their stories during six 2-hour writing classes in April and May.
-This class will provide a chance to explore the world around you and within you in new ways through language – whether you are writing for yourself or to share with family and friends.
-Writing exercises will encourage you to open doors and cross thresholds to find words and stories that have been waiting to be discovered—by you.
+Loft Teaching Artist Patricia Hoolihan is available to guide MCC Members in exploring their stories during six 2-hour writing classes in April and May.
+This class will provide a chance to explore the world around you and within you in new ways through language - whether you are writing for yourself or to share with family and friends.
+Writing exercises will encourage you to open doors and cross thresholds to find words and stories that have been waiting to be discovered - by you.
 Writing prompts will invite you to express your unique voice in a variety of creative ways through journaling, poetry, essay, and memoir.
 Each class includes time for writing exercises, discovery of similar experiences, and optional sharing of written words.
 Cost for the 6 classes is $180, payable to the instructor on the first day of class.
+Minimum of 6 enrollees, and limited to 20 participants.

 Tuesday